-- (a) An Outline Plan (or Plans) shall be prepared in accordance with section 176A of the RMA. - (b) Mana Whenua shall be invited as partners to participate in the preparation of an Outline Plan (or Plans). - (c) Outline Plans (or Plan) may be submitted in parts or in stages to address particular activities (e.g. design or construction aspects), or a Stage of Work of the Project. - (d) Outline Plans shall include any management plan or plans that are relevant to the management of effects of those activities or Stage of Work, which may include: - (i) Construction Environmental Management Plan; - (ii) Construction Traffic Management Plan; - (iii) Construction Noise and Vibration Management Plan; - (iv) Urban and Landscape Design Management Plan; - (v) Historic Heritage Management Plan; - (vi) Ecological Management Plan; - (vii) Tree Management Plan; and - (viii) Network Utilities Management Plan.

-- (a) Any management plan shall: - (i) be prepared and implemented in accordance with the relevant management plan condition; - (ii) be prepared by a Suitably Qualified Person(s); - (iii) be developed in partnership with Mana Whenua.
-The Requiring Authority shall provide reasonable resourcing, technical and administrative support for Mana Whenua; - (iv) include sufficient detail relating to the management of effects associated with the relevant activities and/or Stage of Work to which it relates; - (v) summarise comments received from Mana Whenua and stakeholders as required by the relevant management plan condition, along with a summary of where comments have: - A. been incorporated; and - B. where not incorporated, the reasons why. - (vi) be submitted as part of an Outline Plan pursuant to s176A of the RMA, with the exception of SCEMPs and CNVMP Schedules; - (vii) Once finalised, uploaded to the Project website or equivalent virtual information source. - (b) Any management plan developed in accordance with Condition 9 may: - be submitted in parts or in stages to address particular activities (e.g. design or construction aspects) a Stage of Work of the Project, or to address specific activities authorised by the designation; - except for material changes, be amended to reflect any changes in design, construction methods or management of effects without further process; - (c) if there is a material change required to a management plan which has been submitted with an Outline Plan, the revised part of the plan shall be submitted to the Council as an update to the Outline Plan or for Certification as soon as practicable following identification of the need for a revision; - (d) Any material changes to the SCEMP(s) are to be submitted to the Council for information.
+8. Out line Plan (a) An Outline Plan (or Plans) shall be prepared in accordance with section 176A of the RMA. (b) Mana Whenua shall be invited as partners to participate in the preparation of an Outline Plan (or Plans).
+Outline Plane (or Plans) may be submitted in parts or in stores to address (c) Outline Plans (or Plan) may be submitted in parts or in stages to address particular activities (e.g. design or construction aspects), or a Stage of Worl of the Project. (d) Outline Plans shall include any management plan or plans that are relevant to the management of effects of those activities or Stage of Work, which may include: (i) Construction Environmental Management Plan; (ii) Construction Traffic Management Plan; (iii) Construction Noise and Vibration Management Plan; (iv) Urban and Landscape Design Management Plan; (iv) Urban and Landscape Design Management Plan; (v) Historic Heritage Management Plan; (vi) Ecological Management Plan; (vii) Tree Management Plan; and (viii) Network Utilities Management Plan.
+9. Management Plans (a) Any management plan shall: (i) be prepared and implemented in accordance with the relevant management plan condition; (ii) be prepared by a Suitably Qualified Person(s); (iii) be developed in partnership with Mana Whenua.
+The Requiring Authority shall provide reasonable resourcing, technical and administrative support for Mana Whenua; (iv) include sufficient detail relating to the management of effects associated with the relevant activities and/or Stage of Work to which it relates; (v) summarise comments received from Mana Whenua and stakeholders as required by the relevant management plan condition, along with a summary of where comments have: A. been incorporated; and B. where not incorporated, the reasons why. (vi) be submitted as part of an Outline Plan pursuant to s176A of the RMA, with the exception of SCEMPs and CNVMP Schedules; (vii) Once finalised, uploaded to the Project website or equivalent virtual information source. (b) Any management plan developed in accordance with Condition 9 may: (i) be submitted in parts or in stages to address particular activities (e.g. design or construction aspects) a Stage of Work of the Project, or to address specific activities authorised by the designation; except for material changes, be amended to reflect any changes in design, construction methods or management of effects without further process; if there is a material change required to a management plan which has (c) if there is a material change required to a management plan which has been submitted with an Outline Plan, the revised part of the plan shall be submitted to the Council as an update to the Outline Plan or for Certification as soon as practicable following identification of the need for a revision; (d) Any material changes to the SCEMP(s) are to be submitted to the Council for information.